Inspection Reports for

 Report Facts

-Square footage per resident: 77
+Square footage per resident in deficient room: 77

 Employees mentioned